 Connector Builder Index

-The Connector Builder index, displayed using the Connector Builder dropdown, provides a listing of custom connectors created with Connector Builder.
+The Connector Builder index, displayed as Connector Builder in the Cloud Studio navigation menu, provides a listing of custom connectors created with Connector Builder.
 Existing connectors can be displayed as cards or in list view, similar to projects.
 From either view, you can create a new connector, import a connector, or edit, delete, or export an existing connector.
-For detailed information about all available options, see the page Connector Builder Index.

 The Connector Builder user interface is covered in a separate section of the documentation, under Connector Builder.